GoogleDac/GoogleDac/README.md

-- 👋 Hi, I’m @GoogleDac Douglas Cumali the CEO of Google
+- 👋 Hi, I’m @GoogleDac Douglas Cumali the CEO CTO of Google
 - 👀 I’m interested in the Space Time Computer
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on the space time computer